ucl-linguistics-short-course/2024/modules.md

 **Boyan Yin**

-TBC
+Definiteness is a fundamental yet cross-linguistically diverse feature of noun phrase structure, shaping how languages encode reference, specificity, and discourse prominence.
+While many familiar languages mark definiteness overtly through articles, others rely on alternative strategies such as demonstratives, affixation, or even pragmatic inference.
+This short course will explore the syntactic and semantic encoding of definiteness, beginning with an overview of key theoretical perspectives and the DP hypothesis.
+We will then examine the cross-linguistic variation in definiteness marking through case studies: languages with multiple determiners, those lacking overt determiners, and experimental work on understanding DPs.
+Rather than aiming for a single conclusive account, this course encourages critical reflection on the diversity of definiteness encoding and its implications for our understanding of linguistic universals.

-- Week 1: tbc
+- Week 1: Introduction
-- Week 2: tbc
+- Week 2: The DP hypothesis and its universality
-- Week 3: tbc
+- Week 3: Case study 1: multiple determiners
-- Week 4: tbc
+- Week 4: Case study 2: no determiners
-- Week 5: tbc
+- Week 5: Case study 3: experimental work on understanding DPs

 <br />